iosdecal/ios-decal-AV-lab/README.md

 To toggle between the front facing camera and the rear facing camera, you'll need to edit this constant, as well as the method `flipCamera`.
 Some hints:

  1. You'll need to pass in a different `AVCaptureDevice.position` to `someConstantWithABadName`
  2. You may (and should) reuse the same `captureSession` when switching devices/cameras (meaning, you should be calling `configureCaptureSession(forDevicePosition:)` again within `flipCamera`), but you must remove your old camera input before adding a new one.
-You can do this by iterating through `captureSession.inputs` and calling `captureSession.removeInput(_)`.
+You can do this by getting the first input from `captureSession.inputs` (if one exists) and calling `captureSession.removeInput(_)` passing it in as an argument.

 If you implemented this correctly, you should be able to toggle back and forth between both of your device's cameras.
 Nice work!